Curtis1811/3dDevCodeTest/README.md

 You can also Left-click and hold to rotate around the object while dragging the mouse You can toggle the mouse Rotate feature on and off.

+To the right side there are controls for new Fersnel Shader Adding Highlighting to the Chair.

 Download the folder and naviate to the **Build** Folder.
 There lies the .exe

 Alt-F4 to close.